 The Ethiopian Orthodox Church is the largest sect within the Oriental Orthodox, which itself is discrete from the Eastern Orthodox Church.
 The other sects within Oriental Orthodoxy are Coptic, Syriac, Eritrean, Armenian Apostolic, and Malankara Syrian.
 As a result of the split between the Chalcedonian and non-Chalcedonian churches, these groups are sometimes referred to as “monophysite” churches.
 However, they typically prefer the term miaphysite, since they reject Nestorianism.

 Ethiopian Orthodox Churches are notable for their strong adherence to many Old Testament practices, including restrictions on pork and other non-kosher foods.
 They also heavily emphasize certain feast and fast days.
-Worshippers are expected to remove their shoes prior to entering a church building.
+Worshipers are expected to remove their shoes prior to entering a church building.
 Women are seated separately from men and may not enter during their menstrual period.
 Ethiopian Orthodox churches are each devoted to a patron saint and frequently pray to him/her, as well as to Mary.
 Exorcism is a common practice as well.
 Ethiopian Orthodox churches usually use the local dialect for sermons and other communication, but all liturgy is performed in the Ge’ez language, which today is used for no other purpose.